leavebody/SportsPartner/README.md

 git pull origin dev
 ```

 The address of the Server is ``https://oosesportspartner.herokuapp.com``.
-The default setting of heroku repo is private, so please let our members know if you want to be the collaborator and see the details of the deployment.
+The default setting of Heroku repo is private, so please let our members know if you want to be the collaborator and see the details of the deployment.
 ## Database(New!)
 The database has moved to heroku postgreSQL database.
 Although our original database is also an online postgreSQL databse, we move it to heroku because we can get rid of the "To many connections" problem and keep the integrity of the server.
 ## Build and Run